HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 #### Receivers Read and Process mCODE Resources

-mCODE Data Receivers SHALL be able to initiate ALL the requests described above.
-Additionally, Receivers SHALL be able to read and process ALL individual resources returned by the operations above that conform to mCODE profiles identified as supported by their CapabilityStatements.
+mCODE Data Receivers implementing a pull architecture SHALL be able to initiate ALL the requests described above.
+Additionally, Receivers MUST be able to read and process ALL individual resources returned by the operations above that conform to mCODE profiles identified as supported by their CapabilityStatements.

 ----